TranDucManh2310/Restaurant_ManagementPJ/README.md

 # Project Introduction
 Restaurants are an indispensable part of modern human life, it is a place where people come to enjoy delicious food, meet friends, date couples, organize parties and events, and relax after a period of earning money.
 Most customers go to restaurants to enjoy delicious food, comfortable space as well as enthusiastic service and the best service.
 To meet those problems, restaurants need to equip themselves with the most appropriate and modern management systems.
 Restaurant management systems become an important factor to help restaurants compete and develop.
 Realizing the need for equipment, our team has used the knowledge learned along with our understanding to build and develop the "Restaurant Management" system software, mainly focusing on storage; human resource management, customers; revenue management; Allow customers to order at the table and develop an interface that is easy to interact with users and customers.
+# Project Objective
+Building a Restaurant Management System designed with object orientation in a 3-layer model in a professional, flexible way, able to manage and store a large amount of data.
+The system helps users more easily organize and manage Customer data, manage Table Reservations, manage Menus, ... and much more.
 # Project Overview

 **Object-Oriented Design for the Restaurant Management Problem**